 Since opening in 2014, the FEC ICTF at Port Everglades has handled more international cargo than domestic cargo every single year.
 In FY2017, the most recent 12-month data available, the ICTF handled 63,142 international moves (113,656 TEUs), compared to 50,030 domestic moves.
 This data represents 14.5 percent of Port Everglades' FY2017 loaded container throughput, and 10.6 percent of total volume (TEUs).
 The principal reason that intermodal volume moving via the ICTF at Port Everglades is not higher relates to the size and geographic extent of Port Everglades' current hinterland (see Figure 1.2.2).
 The time to market and cost-per-unit advantages of intermodal rail vs. over-the-road trucking typically do not manifest within 250 miles of the port for either imports or exports.
-Since the vast majority of containerized imports and exports that currently move through Port Everglades have a point with trucking regarding both time and costs.
+Since the vast majority of containerized imports and exports that currently move through Port Everglades have a point of origin or final point of consumption within South or Central Florida, rail is not competitive with trucking regarding both time and costs.